Denperidge-Redpencil/divio-docs-parser/README.md

     - Or, if you have an how-to.md file, it'll get added in its entirety!
 - Any output structure: this script generates a simple markdown tree.
 Nothing proprietary, no vendor-lockin.
 It can be generated from GitHub Actions and put into a Jekyll pages site just as easily as it is run from a Raspberry Pi and used to render the contents of an Ember application.

-All you have to do is simply name your headers and/or files after the divio sections (`tutorial`, `how-to`, `explanation`, `reference`).
+All you have to do is simply name your headers and/or files after the divio sections (`tutorials`, `how_to_guides`, `explanation`, `reference`).
 (Oh, don't worry, the search is done through a case insensitive regex.
 Add more words as you please)

 ## Getting-Started / tutorial
 - Install the package (`python3 -m pip install divio_docs_gen`)